 Other names have been used for optimization transfer methods.
-In the context of multidimensional scaling (MDS) [3], optimization transfer is referred to as iterative majorization; while in convex optimization [4], it is usually called the auxiliary function method.
-To contrast optimization transfer methods with standard EM algorithms for missing data problems, Meng [26] suggested to refer to these methods as SM algorithms.
-Here, S stands for the surrogate step while M stands for the maximization (or minimization, depending on the optimization problem at hand) step.
-In this paper we also prefer the name "SM algorithms" as it reflects more accurately the spirit of this family of algorithms.
-Like EM algorithms, SM algorithms are also gaining popularity in computational statistics.
+In the context of multidimensional scaling (MDS) (Borg and Groenen 1997), optimization transfer is referred to as iterative majorization; while in convex optimization (Boyd and Vandenberghe 2004), it is usually called the auxiliary function method.
+To contrast optimization transfer methods with the standard EM algorithm for missing data problems, Meng (2000) suggested using SM algorithm as the alternative name for optimization transfer.
+Here, "S" stands for the surrogate step while "M" stands for the maximization (or minimization, depending on the optimization problem at hand) step.
+In this paper we also prefer the name "SM algorithms, SM algorithms are also gaining popularity in computational statistics.
 However, although EM algorithms are commonly used in machine learning nowadays, this is not the case for SM algorithms.
 This paper attempts to demonstrate the power and potential of SM algorithms in machine learning, by using generalized linear models, such as logistic regression and log-linear models, as specific examples for illustration.

 We address two major issues in devising SM algorithms, namely, how a surrogate function is defined and how the resultant surrogate function is maximized.
 On the first problem, there exist three main approaches, namely, by using Jensen's inequality, first-order Taylor approximation, and the low quadratic bound principle.
 The first two approaches follow readily from the properties of convex functions, while the third one uses a quadratic function to approximate the original objective function.
 On the second problem, in general different maximization methods are required for different surrogate functions.
-This leads to the standard SM, generalized SM, gradient SM, and quadratic SM algorithms, and their two variants called the conditional surrogate maximization (CSM) and surrogate conditional maximization (SCM) algorithms [26].
+This leads to the standard SM, generalized SM, gradient SM, and quadratic SM algorithms, and their two variants called the conditional surrogate maximization (CSM) and surrogate conditional maximization (SCM) algorithms (Meng 2000).